-- Medicare Advantage plans can replace your original Medicare coverage to provide additional services, all in a bundled package.
+- Medicare Advantage plans can replace your original Medicare coverage and provide additional services, all in a bundled package.

 - Costs vary based on the coverage you choose and where you live.

-- All of Premera’s plans offer prescription drug coverage.
+- Most of Premera’s plans include prescription drug coverage.

-Medicare Advantage, or Medicare Part C, offers optional plans that can replace your original Medicare coverage (parts A and B).
+Medicare Advantage, or Medicare Part C, is an optional plan that can replace your original Medicare coverage (parts A and B).

 Part C provides a bundled package that includes additional services beyond those you’ll get from original Medicare.
-These include prescription medications and dental coverage.
+These may include prescription medications and dental coverage, among others.

 Medicare Advantage plans are sold through private insurance companies.
 These plans must provide at least the same coverage as original Medicare.
 Beyond that, different insurers offer a variety of plan options, depending on where you live and how much you want to pay.

-Premera Blue Cross offers Health Maintenance Organization (HMO) plans to residents of Washington state.
-Keep reading to learn about the specific Medicare Advantage options offered by Premera.
+Premera Blue Cross offers a variety of HMO plans to residents of Washington state.
+Keep reading to learn about the specific Medicare Advantage options offered by Premera in 2021.

-Premera offers Medicare Advantage plans in the following Washington counties for 2020:
+Premera offers Medicare Advantage plans in the following Washington counties in 2021:

 - Walla Walla

-If you’re a Washington resident, you can click here to see which Medicare Advantage plans are offered in your area.
+If you’re a Washington resident, you can enter your ZIP code here to see which Premera Medicare Advantage plans are offered in your area.

-You can choose from among several different types of Medicare Advantage (Part C) plans to replace your original Medicare.
-These plans vary in coverage and restrictions placed on coverage.
+You can choose from among several different types of Medicare Advantage plans to replace your original Medicare.

 The types of Medicare Advantage plans include:

-But Premera offers only HMO plans through its Medicare Advantage program.
-We’ll go over these types of plans next.
+However, Premera offers only HMO plans through its Medicare Advantage program.
+We’ll go over the details of what these plans offer next.